top of page

 • Conjugation of photosensitizers with nanocellulose and linkers were achieved and characterized

-• Photoactivity demonstrated, antibacterial activity under development
+• Photoactivity and antibacterial activity demonstrated

 Research Project Managers